gne-ldh/PPS/Content/Notes/Files/Compiling_and_running_1st_program.md

-Even if you get interrupted, because of bad Internet, you can get your session back by `tmux attach` (after connecting and login to same remote server from any other computer, laptoop, mobile or from the same device).
+Even if you get interrupted, because of bad Internet, you can get your session back by `tmux attach` (after connecting and login to same remote server from any other computer, laptop, mobile or from the same device).

 On computers, information is stored in files and files are stored in folder (also called directory).
 A folder may contain files and / or folders.